saumitraaditya/edgevpnio.github.io/_pages/home.md

 The core packet-switching in EdgeVPN is programmable, using the [OpenFlow protocol for Software-Defined Networking](https://www.opennetworking.org/).
 EdgeVPN integrates with [Open vSwitch](https://www.openvswitch.org/) virtual switches, and endpoint interfaces are exposed via a virtual tap device.
 EdgeVPN can be deployed on physical and virtual machines, and in [Docker](https://www.docker.com/) containers

 **Built on standards:**
-EdgeVPN leverages standards for NAT traversal (STUN, TURN, ICE), transport-layer security (TLS, DTLS), software-defined networking (OpenFlow), and short messaging (XMPP), and reuses the WebRTC open-source framework
+EdgeVPN leverages standards for NAT traversal ([ICE](https://tools.ietf.org/html/rfc5245) with STUN and TURN), transport-layer security (TLS, DTLS), software-defined networking (OpenFlow), and short messaging (XMPP), and reuses the WebRTC open-source framework